grvm/Git-Janitor/Readme.md

 Git Janitor helps you delete these branches from local, as well as the remote repo.

 P.S.
 It only removes branches which have been merged into your current branch.
+Does not work on **Windows**

 ## Usage